 Aluminium top-hung windows are like regular casement windows, but they are hinged on top rather than at their sides.
 They are perfect for ventilation in small rooms.
 More typical of British villas, these windows can be opened using stainless steel stays.
 Low-maintenance and noise-free operation are some of its best features.

 Aluminium Sliding Windows

 Aluminium sliding windows can be made with two incredibly thin sashes that move within a sliding frame.
 They are optimum for ventilation and very versatile.
-You can choose from among a wide variety of different glass colours and styles to make a bold statement with your sliding windows.
+You can choose from a wide variety of different glass colors and styles to make a bold statement with your sliding windows.
 Sliding windows have a construction depth of 45-212.5 mm and reduce noise levels by up to 42 decibels.
 Aluminium sliding windows are best for a room where you are struggling with constricted space.

 Aluminium Side-Hung Windows

-One of the most common window types, side hung aluminium windows are found in homes, hotels and even hospitals.
-When fitted with the correct glass type, they protect your space against pollution, sound and temperature while providing you with excellent unobstructed views.
+One of the most common window types, side hung aluminium windows are found in homes, hotels, and even hospitals.
+When fitted with the correct glass type, they protect your space against pollution, sound, and temperature while providing you with excellent unobstructed views.

 Aluminium Door Types

 Aluminium Tilt-and-Slide Doors